tripathi-gaurav/malloc-simple/README.md

 3. `int isAllocated`: A simple flag signifying whether the block of memory has been allocated to the user or not.
 Used to verify if the block pointed to by the pointer was allocated by libmalloc.so
 4. `int *blockMaxAddr`: Store the maximum address of the block of memory, when a block is obtained using a sbrk() or mmap() call.
 This information is used while coalescing two blocks.
-5.`int *blockMinAddr`: Should be used to store the base address of the allocated block.
+5. `int *blockMinAddr`: Should be used to store the base address of the allocated block.
 Wanted to use this for coalescing, but instead rely on XOR.

 The LOG(size) preprocessor helps computer the log base 2 for a given a size, which signifies the index number on the freeList to look for a